Local Offer Description

 - 2.2: How will I be informed / consulted about the ways in which my child is being supported?

-In the second week of each half term we will have a review with you to discuss your child’s learning and development journal and to review and plan any IEP’s.
+We At the end of each half term we will have a review with you to discuss your child’s learning and development journal and to review and plan any SMART targets.
 We have an open door policy when you can pop in any time and chat to your key person, SENCO, or any member of staff you feel comfortable talking to.
 You can ask to see your child’s Learning Journal to check progress at any time.
-Once a term there is a parent’s afternoon giving you a chance to discuss your child’s progress more formally.
+Once a term there is a parent’s meeting giving you a chance to discuss your child’s progress more formally.

 We have 3 staff members trained in filling in the Common Assessment Framework Form (CAF) which is a detailed report completed with you, the parent.
 The aim of this report is to provide the best possible interventions to support the whole family.
-Regular Team Around the Child (TAC) meetings take place that will include, you, key person, SENCO and any other professionals involved with your child.
 Birch Hill Preschool has a Lead Language Practitioner who is happy to provide additional guidance in speech and language development.

 We We have a number of strategies to support the individual needs of your child.
 We have small group and one-to-one activities.
 These are planned and altered to meet the differing needs of each child.
 A visual timetable is clearly displayed so your child has an idea of the routine.
 We are prepared to adapt our environment to enable your child to be independent.
 Through our observations we will know your child’s interests and use these as a basis of learning when planning activities and next steps.
 We use bite sized steps that motivates your child to succeed and increase independence.